cwqt/site/posts/2021-12-29-late-stage-internet.md

-maybe im just burned out by the internet, maybe i just hate industrial society, maybe i fried my brain from years of flat out development chasing some figure deposited into my bank at the end of every month. now i see the number increment and feel nothing. it just a digit, not even present in any kind of physical form, loaned out the microsecond it arrives if even the cabal of financial mega-entities even carried out the transaction... just a `total += incoming` or `total -= outgoing` on a private ledger synced at some distant point in time. any contribution is a pile of sand,.....people fucking spend millions on blockhain monkeys ...... im going to blow my fucking head off out at this rate
+maybe im just burned out by the internet, maybe i just hate industrial society, maybe i fried my brain from years of flat out development chasing some figure deposited into my bank at the end of every month. now i see the number increment and feel nothing, i dont even deserve it. its just a digit, not even present in any kind of physical form, loaned out the microsecond it arrives if even the cabal of financial mega-entities even carried out the transaction... just a `total += incoming` or `total -= outgoing` on a private ledger synced at some distant point in time. any contribution is a pile of sand,.....people fucking spend millions on blockhain monkeys ...... im going to blow my fucking head off out at this rate

 ![wow look how infinitesimally insignificant you are](https://ftp.cass.si/49m=wr75..jpeg)